-Many children learned to read and write with something called a hornbook.
+Many Tudor children learned to read and write with something called a hornbook.
 It was not a book in the modern sense.
-Instead it was a wooden board with a handle.
+Instead, it was a wooden board with a handle.
 Fixed to the board was a sheet of paper with the alphabet and the Lord's prayer (the Our Father) written on it.
 The paper was usually protected by a thin slice of animal horn.

-Of course many boys did not go to school at all.
+When they were about 15 or 16 the brightest boys might go to one of England's two universities, Oxford and Cambridge.
+Of course, many boys did not go to school at all.
 If they were lucky they might get a 7-year apprenticeship and learn a trade.
-Some craftsmen could read and write but few labourers could.
+Some craftsmen could read and write but few laborers could.

-As for Tudor girls, in a rich family a tutor usually taught them at home.
-In a middle class family their mother might teach them.
-Upper class and middle class women were educated.
-However lower class girls were not.
+As for girls, in a rich family a tutor usually taught them at home.
+In a middle-class family their mother might teach them.
+Upper class and middle-class women were educated.
+However, lower-class girls were not.

 Tudor children who did not go to school were expected to work.
 They helped their parents by doing tasks such as scaring birds when seeds were sown They also helped to weave wool and did other household tasks.

-For rich people in the 16th century fashion was important.
-For the poor clothes had to be hardwearing and practical.
+For rich people fashion was important.
+For the poor clothes had to be tough and practical.
 All classes wore wool.
-However it varied in quality.
+However, it varied in quality.
 The rich wore fine quality wool.
 The poor wore coarse wool.

-In the 16th century men wore short trouser-like garments called breeches.
-They also wore tight fitting jackets called doublets.
+Men wore short trouser-like garments called breeches.
+They also wore tight-fitting jackets called doublets.
 Another jacket called a jerkin was worn over the doublet.
-Over the jerkin rich men wore a gown, or later in the 16th century a cloak or cape.
+Over the jerkin, rich men wore a gown, or later in the 16th century a cloak or cape.

 However instead of a doublet many workingmen wore a loose tunic.
 It was easier to work in.
 Some workingmen wore a leather jerkin called a buff-jerkin.
-Men also wore stockings or woollen socks, which were called hose.
+Men also wore stockings or woolen socks, which were called hose.

 Tudor women did not wear knickers.
 However men sometimes wore linen shorts.